 In fact, in this day’s competitive society, academic classes are not enough.
 In order to get ahead of the pack, students now sign up for music lessons, dancing classes, drama auditions, sports practice, and so on.
 But how are we supposed to know which instructors are reputable?

 Usually we’d have to depend on referrals via word of mouth and that isn’t a very dependable method because options would be very limited and it’s time consuming to ask one person after another for a recommendation — that is a problem that Aone Learning wants to overcome.

 To revolutionise the way students and tutors are connecting together, Darren Gouk, a PhD graduate from Chemistry in University of Malaya launched My Aone Learning.

-Together with his fellow co-founders Liew Tech Zhee and Soh Ee Venn who have known each other for around 16 years, the concept was sparked when he started a conventional home tuition agency who linked students and tutors at various educational levels.
+Together with his fellow co-founders Liew Tech Zhee and Soh Ee Venn who have known each other for around 16 years, the concept was sparked when he started a conventional home tutor agency who linked students and tutors at various educational levels.
 “We received a lot of inquiries not limited to education, but including swimming lesson and private piano lesson,” he said.